kaiosilveira/nodejs-layered-app/README.md

 **XII.
 Admin processes — Run admin/management tasks as one-off processes**

-This example application has no registered tasks at the moment, but should it need it, we could probably keep them all under a `/tasks` directory, then we could load the files needed to perform the task at hand aand run it via the `scripts` section in the `package.json` file.
+This example application has no registered tasks at the moment, but should it need it, we could probably keep them all under a `/tasks` directory, then we could load the files needed to perform the task at hand and run it via the `scripts` section in the `package.json` file.

 ## Real-world considerations and tweaks